Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 return list;

-Next is a small helper function for creating a single node, which will be used by all insertion operations later:
+Next, we have a small helper function for creating individual nodes, which will be used by the subsequent insertion operations:

 /// @brief 创建一个新节点